-> Hitting shelves June 23, MARVEL’S VOICES: PRIDE #1 honors Pride Month with our first-ever queer-centered special spotlighting Marvel’s growing tapestry of LGBTQ+ characters.
+Now on Marvel Unlimited, MARVEL’S VOICES: PRIDE #1 honors Pride with our first-ever queer-centered special spotlighting Marvel’s growing tapestry of LGBTQ+ characters.
 These stories of inspiration and empowerment will be brought to life by an assembly of writers and artists from all walks of life including Kieron Gillen, Olivier Coipel, Steve Orlando, Anthony Oliveira, Tini Howard, Vita Ayala, Kris Anka, Javier Garrón, and many more!

-> "I didn't think I'd ever write these two again, or any of the Young Avengers kids," said Kieron Gillen.
+"I didn't think I'd ever write these two again, or any of the Young Avengers kids," said Kieron Gillen.
 "But when editor Sarah Brunstad asked me to write a story, this little slice-of-life-and-slice-of-pizza story just burst into my head.
 Getting to do something personal and intimate like this, in a book like this, is a huge honour."

 "I've been reading Marvel Comics since I was a painfully shy, painfully closeted kid, and I always recognized in Iceman's long struggle something of my own," shared Anthony Oliveira.
 "When he tried to come out to his friends and couldn't, when his home life was difficult and closed off, when he blanketed his world in snow instead of confronting what was wrong...it always felt like Bobby and I were finding our way together.
 I wanted to honour that history, and these characters who made a lonely queer kid like me feel less alone."